Spydarlee/karnbianco.co.uk/content/about/index.md

 ![A photo of me, Karn, on top of a snowy mountain with a cloud inversion behind me.](karn-bianco.jpg)

 🍩 I'm the **Digital Platform Lead** at [Doughnut Economics Action Lab (DEAL)](https://doughnuteconomics.org/) - an org dedicated to fostering post-capitalist economies that are regenerative and distributive by design.
+(The views expressed on this website are solely my own, though).

 🎮 I'm a **game developer**.
 I worked in the games industry for several years before switching gears to focus on the climate crisis.
 [Check out the games I've worked on.](/tags/games/)